Warning, this will upset some people

 I am still working through these, including sexual shame over half a century later.

-As a result of my own personal journey, I have learned how to deal with sexual abuse properly and thoroughly in my journey back into “normal” with this website articles and book as testimony to my healing experience.
+As a result of my own personal journey, I have learned how to deal with sexual abuse properly and thoroughly in my journey back into “normal” with website articles and book as testimony to my healing experience.

 For this reason, professionally, I am very sensitive to any forms of abuse in both men and women, I have no filters that “deny” perpetrators.